Mississippi divorce records can be obtained online at no cost; all that’s required is the knowledge of the agencies that keep and share this data.

 For individuals interested in the state’s divorce records for genealogical or family history research, these documents are maintained at state and national archives.
 Private institutions that preserve such paperwork could also be viable resources to consider.
 Find more information on these historical options below.

-Tracking Family Heritage & Genealogy Through Divorce Archives of Mississippi
+Tracking Family Heritage & Genealogy Through the Divorce Archives of Mississippi

 Their collection includes hundreds of court cases pertaining to the High Court of Errors and Appeals (the predecessor of the State Supreme Court).
 These chosen case files possess noteworthy genealogical information and were indexed by Mary Flowers Hendrix and published extensively in her literature named ‘Mississippi Court Records 1799–1859’.